 As the director of the Chancellor’s Graduate Fellowship (CGF), I welcome you to our website.
 Established in 1991, the CGF provides academic, professional, and personal support for academically excellent graduate students interested in enhancing diversity at Washington University and in the professoriate.
 The CGF cultivates a sense of community and service among our fellows and within Washington University and the St. Louis communities.
 By leveraging relationships and resources, the Fellowship is uniquely positioned to foster networking and interdisciplinary collaborations among current fellows and alumni.
 Here you will find a remarkable, close-knit community of scholars, brought together not by their specific disciplines, but by their shared commitment to becoming academic leaders and enhancing diversity in academia and beyond.

-Our Fellowship is fortunate to have nearly 120 alumni who have gone on to prominent roles as professors and researchers, authors, artists, policymakers, entrepreneurs, and civic and social leaders.
+Our Fellowship is fortunate to have nearly 120 alumni who have gone on to prominent roles as professors and researchers, authors, artists, policymakers, lawyers, entrepreneurs, and civic and social leaders.
 Together, they have made the Fellowship one of the nations’ leading programs for graduate study.
 To learn more about the careers of our alumni, click here.

 As part of our 25th anniversary celebration